(415) 852-3535 • dailydriver.com

-Izzy’s, a popular kosher eatery in Palo Alto with an East Palo Alto branch, offers 17 varieties of Brooklyn-style “unassimilated bagels,” according to the website, plus lox, shmears, salads and cookies.
-It also serves breakfast and lunch, and caters at homes, synagogues and Silicon Valley businesses.
+Izzy’s, a popular kosher eatery in Palo Alto with an East Palo Alto branch, offers 17 varieties of Brooklyn-style “unassimilated bagels,” plus lox, shmears, salads and cookies.
+It also serves breakfast and lunch, and caters to Silicon Valley homes and businesses.

 New York Bagels